 The weather forecast indicated that the planned route could be affected by low cloud, rain and associated reduced visibility.
-At about 0900 Eastern Standard Time, the tour organiser departed Majura in a helicopter to observe the weather along the planned route.
-Based on their assessment of the en route weather, the organiser recommended that the flights should track north of the planned route and refuel at Wagga Wagga, NSW.
+At about 0900 Eastern Standard Time, two of the helicopters departed Majura.
+These helicopters encountered low cloud and elected to divert over lower terrain north of the Brindabella Ranges to Wagga Wagga, NSW.

 Source: Google Earth and OzRunways, annotated by ATSB